• Skip to primary navigation

 How can smartphones be used to combat the virus?

 Smartphones and some of their less sophisticated cousins can help track the locations of people by using cell phone tower signals, GPS, and Wi-Fi signals.
 However, the primary technology housed in smartphones that will help combat the virus is Bluetooth, which allows connection to nearby devices.
 By logging a combination of location data, the smartphone can be used to monitor individuals’ location.
-This will not only help authorities gather data on how many people are following restrictions, but it can also be used for contact-tracing.
+This will help authorities gather data on how many people are following restrictions, but it can also be used for contact tracing.

 How a smartphone can help with contact tracing

 By using Bluetooth on a smartphone, they can log other phones they have been in close contact with.
-For example, if someone becomes infected with the virus, the smartphone will detect and ready a list of potential people they have been exposed to and who they could have passed the virus onto.
+For example, if someone becomes infected with the virus, the smartphone will detect and ready a list of potential people exposed to and who they could have passed the virus.
 This will prompt the phone and supporting software to send notifications urging those people to get tested for the virus or self-isolate.
 Putting this method in place is more efficient and can work out better than traditional tracing methods, such as interviews, which are time-consuming and require large amounts of staff.

 As with all new technologies benign tried and tested, the Bluetooth system is far from perfect.
 For example, phones might pick up each other from 15 feet apart and log them as entries.
-Users may be in different rooms with only a wall to separate them, but the smartphone will detect close contact.
+Likewise, users may be in different rooms with only a wall to separate them, but the smartphone will detect close contact.
 With these issues in mind, developers have been working on better defining what substitutes as contact between two devices, so there is still some way to go with the app.
 However, Bluetooth remains more accurate than GPS.

 Related Stories

-Jazib Zaman
+About Jazib Zaman

 CEO & Tech writer @TechEngage.
 Exploring Technology is my passion.
 I specialize in simplifying technologies for the betterment of humanity.